sethbrenneman/udacity_intro_to_backend_blog/README.md

 ##Introduction
 This project is an implementation of a basic blog, using the Google App Engine framework.
 Functionality includes:

++ front page to display posts
++ individual pages to display single posts and their comments
 + sign-up page to register new users
 + login page to login existing users
 + ability for logged in users to logout